guikarai/PE-LinuxONE/index.md

 ```
 As you can see, the defaut cipher suite transfered 512MB in 3 seconds, so a bandwidth of 170MB/s.
 Not so bad.

-Issue the icastats command agai to validate the hardware crypto offload:
+Issue the icastats command again to validate the hardware crypto offload:
 ```
 root@crypt06:~# icastats
  function     |          # hardware      |       # software